The Spacer Technologies content team is a dedicated group of writers and experts with a deep-rooted passion for the sharing economy.

 A flat surface.
 You saw this one coming, didn’t you?
 On flat surfaces, you won’t have any of the wear and tear from gravity trying to pull your car down the hill.
 And you can get an accurate reading of your fluids for better maintenance.

 Covered parking.
 Protecting your car from poor weather conditions is an obvious advantage.
 In addition to keeping your parking brake cords from freezing, you’ll also be able to better care for your battery and lower the risk of your fluids thickening.
-And if you live in an area with snow, then you know that any opportunity to avoid shovelling your car out is a huge relief.
+And if you live in an area with snow, then you know that any opportunity to avoid shoveling your car out is a huge relief.

 Debris-free.
 Your car tires may be able to withstand a great deal, but why push the limits if you don’t have to?
 If you’re parking in the same spot at the end of each day, you can save your tires from extra wear with a good sweeping as needed.